iangthomas/Ride-Sharing/README.md

 # Technical Discussion
 I built this app without a custom backend.
 I’m generalizing for sake of discussion, but many ride sharing apps use a comparatively simple client app that communicates with a heavy backend (**Figure 1**).
-My idea is to reverse this paradigm: with a complex client app powered by a comparatively simple backend (**Figure 2**).
+My idea is to reverse this paradigm: with a heavy client app powered by a comparatively light backend (**Figure 2**).
 See [**Appendix A**](#appendix-a) for a screenshot of the backend’s entirety.

-My simple backend is akin to a messaging board, it is the way for the drivers and passengers to pass messages; with all the complex processing taking place on the client app.
+My simple backend is akin to a messaging board, it is the way for the drivers and passengers to pass messages; with all the heavy processing taking place on the client app.

 <img width="400" src="https://cloud.githubusercontent.com/assets/13486833/23324514/14842f20-faa3-11e6-9757-b5bc460647be.jpeg">
 <img width="400" src="https://cloud.githubusercontent.com/assets/13486833/23324456/bddce4e6-faa2-11e6-8b13-50cdb8b7ea48.jpeg">